comparing-landscapes/comparing-landscapes.github.io/index.md

 - Deadline for Submissions: 1 February 2023
 - Notification of Acceptance: 15 February 2023
-- There is no attendence fee
+- There is no attendance fee

 ## Submission Instructions and Review Process